Health Information Technology

 Visit www.ahima.org for more details.

-Coding accuracy is highly important to healthcare organizations, and has an impact on revenues and describing health outcomes.
+Coding accuracy is highly important to healthcare organizations and has an impact on revenue and describing health outcomes.
 In fact, certification has become an implicit industry standard.
 Accordingly, the CCS credential demonstrates a practitioner's tested data quality and integrity skills, and mastery of coding proficiency.
 Professionals experienced in coding inpatient and outpatient records should consider obtaining this certification.

 Yes.
-In order to learn the art of coding, students are required to purchase the following coding manuals in addition to their standard textbooks: ICD-10-CM, ICD-10-PCS, CPT, and HCPCS.
-These books are shared across multiple courses and may also be used when taking the CPC® exam, should the student choose to do so.
-Students are also required to purchase clinical uniforms (medical scrubs) as part of their program completion requirements.
+To learn the art of coding, students are required to buy the following coding manuals in addition to their standard textbooks: ICD-10-CM, ICD-10-PCS, CPT, and HCPCS.
+These books are used in multiple courses and may also be used when taking the CPC® exam, should the student choose to do so.
+Students are also required to buy clinical uniforms (medical scrubs) as part of their program completion requirements.

 Visit www.ahima.org for more details.